nehaljwani/team.exiv2.org/book/IMaEA.md

 In the last 10 years we have seen AI move out of the lab and into our homes, cars and phones.
 Probably 50% of code development time is spent on test related activity.
 Perhaps in future, AI will undertake more of that work.
 Remember it works 7x24, never takes a vacation and works very quickly.
 I have high hopes that AI can be used to automate testing in future.
 However, all coins have two sides and the AI may drown the engineer with very obscure bugs.
 In some way, we see this with CVEs discovered by automatic fuzzing libraries.

-There is a method of developing code that works for me and that's to do everything myself.
+There is a method of developing code that works for me and that's _to do everything myself_.
 This model doesn't scale.
 However it is effective.
 Do I create bugs?
 Of course, I do.
 However I find and fix them.
 Many of the best people with whom I worked in Silicon Valley use this approach.
 And when I think about it, that's exactly how Andreas created Exiv2.

 Another method that I believe is very effective is prototyping.
 Working in a sand-box with a small amount of code can be very effective to explore and learn.
 I can say with certainty that I have learned more about metadata in 12 weeks by writing this book than I discovered by working on the Exiv2 code for 12 years.
 Program Management people hate prototyping because it doesn't have a specification, milestones, deliverables or schedule.

 If you have good folks on the team, the development will be enjoyable and the results will be good.
-However, Software Development in large teams is Russian Roulette with a bullet in every chamber.
-Mostly, the experience is horrible.
+However, Software Development in large chaotic company such as _West Anchors_ is Russian Roulette with a bullet in every chamber.
 Good Luck.
 I'm happy to be retired.

 [TOC](#TOC)
 <div id="12"/>